aiqc/AIQC/docs/_build/html/_sources/explainer.rst.txt

   </br>
   <p class="figCaption" style="text-align: left;">
-    The mock equation above is nearly identical to a real neural network where the input neurons are connected directly to a single output neuron.
-However, in practice, neural networks contain multiple <i>layers</i> of sequential equations that support thousands of interwoven parameters.
+    The mock equation above is actually nearly identical to a real neural network with no hidden layers.
   </p>

 |